 NAVREF is proud to recognize Cohen Veterans Bioscience as our Champion Sponsor

 Hawk Tran joined NAVREF in 2014 with a background in military health affairs, epidemiology, and public health administration.
-After his service in the United States Army Medical Service Corps, Mr. Tran worked in public health focusing on STD/HIV Epidemiology where his main activities included disease investigation and intervention, as well as providing community health education.
-A short-term assignment at the Pentagon within the Office of the Secretary of Defense brought Mr. Tran to Washington, DC where he resides today.
-Mr. Tran holds a Master of Public Health degree from American Public University, a B.A. in International Relations from Florida International University, and a graduate certificate in Infectious Disease Epidemiology from the University of South Florida.
+After his service in the United States Army Medical Service Corps, Hawk worked in public health focusing on STD/HIV Epidemiology where his main activities included disease investigation, applied intervention, as well as community health education.
+A short-term Army assignment at the Pentagon within the Office of the Secretary of Defense brought Hawk to Washington, DC where he resides today.
+Hawk holds a Master of Public Health degree from American Public University, a B.A. in International Relations from Florida International University, and a graduate certificate in Infectious Disease Epidemiology from the University of South Florida.
 He is also a graduate of the Health Administration Officer Program at Ft.
 Sam Houston, TX, and the Tropical Medicine Course at Walter Reed Army Institute of Research in Silver Spring, MD.

 Woody Haskell joined NAVREF as General Counsel after retiring from more than 30 years’ service in VA’s Office of General Counsel (OGC).
 During his VA career, Woody provided legal advice and services to agency officials at the highest level and in virtually every segment of VA operations, including several years of service on OGC’s Specialty Team Advising Research.
 He has an impressive record representing VA in employment law and intellectual property rights litigation.
 He served in the United States Marine Corps infantry reserve and U.S. Army JAG Corps reserve.
 Woody is a graduate of Bates College and New England Law.